Simultaneously detects both total coliforms and Escherichia coli in water, or fecal coliforms in wastewater, giving you results in 18 hours.

 Is the Colilert-18 test approved by the U.S. EPA?

 Yes.
-The Colilert-18 test is U.S. Environmental Protection Agency (EPA) approved as a method for total coliform and E. coli detection in drinking water and for E. coli detection in the following types of water:
+The Colilert-18 test is U.S. Environmental Protection Agency (EPA) approved as a method for total coliform and E. coli detection in drinking water, E. coli and fecal coliform detection in wastewater and for E. coli detection in recreational water (including fresh and marine), source water, surface water and ground water.

 What is the detection limit of the Colilert-18 test?